fgvieira/ngsF-HMM/README.md

     % git clone https://github.com/fgvieira/ngsF-HMM.git

-To install these tools just run:
+and run:

     % cd ngsF-HMM
     % make

+To run the tests:

     % make test

 Executables are built into the main directory.
 If you wish to clean all binaries and intermediate files: